ni/niveristand-synchronization-custom-device/docs/Hardware Support and Requirements.md

 ## Supported Time References

-The Chassis TimeSync custom device provides support for synchronization between PXI modules and PXI chassis, including both the system time and chassis reference clock.
+The NI Synchronization custom device provides support for synchronization between PXI modules and PXI chassis, including both the system time and chassis reference clock.
 The following time references are supported:

 - GPS